MakeSchool-Tutorials/Tip-Calculator-Swift/P2-Interface-Building/content.md

 1. change the `Align Top To: Round Style...` to `50`
 1. click on the label again and `update frame`

-[action]
+>[action]
+>
-1. run the app and see how everything is looking much more consistent. rotate to see again how stays consistent. rotate back to see how its good.
+>1. run the app and see how everything is looking much more consistent. rotate to see again how stays consistent. rotate back to see how its good.

 preview ui in xcode. other than "update frames" you can use the `Assistant Editor`. talk about the assistant editor.

-[action]
+>[action]
+>
-1. click on the linked rings/venn diagram (needs screenshot) to open the `Assistant Editor`.
+>1. click on the linked rings/venn diagram (needs screenshot) to open the `Assistant Editor`.
-1. Set it to preview (with screenshot)
+>1.
+Set it to preview (with screenshot)
-1. Click on the `+` icon on the bottom left of the preview area to add an extra device.
+>1.
+Click on the `+` icon on the bottom left of the preview area to add an extra device.
 Select 'iPhone 5.5 inch'
-1. Click on the `+` icon on the bottom left of the preview area to add an extra device.
+>1.
+Click on the `+` icon on the bottom left of the preview area to add an extra device.
 Select 'iPhone 4 inch'
-1. Close the `Navigation Area` [screenshot for button] to make more space. (or command-0)
+>1.
+Close the `Navigation Area` [screenshot for button] to make more space. (or command-0)
-1. Drag the divider between the `editors` to make more space
+>1.
+Drag the divider between the `editors` to make more space

 now you should have some sample devices without having to launch your code. talk about the limitations of this. talk about having two `iPhone 4 inch` so that you can see landscape mode